You may want to read:

-Mable’s unwillingness to forgive Biff was a common sense man-centered way of protecting herself (1 Corinthians 1:25).
+Mable’s unwillingness to forgive Biff was a common-sense, man-centered way of protecting herself (1 Corinthians 1:25).
 That is an understandable temptation.
-She believed, though she would not say it, that as long as she could hold Biff’s sin over his head, she would not be vulnerable.
+Mable believed, though she would not say it, that as long as she could hold Biff’s sin over his head, she would not be vulnerable.
 What she was not grasping was how her unforgiveness was forcing her head under the waters of bitterness.

-Mable was essentially saying that since God did not come through for her for twenty years that she was going to take matters into her hands.
+Mable was essentially saying that since God did not come through for her for twenty years, she was going to take matters into her hands.
 Her self-protective shield of unforgiveness was an attempt to accomplish three things:

 Sin disorients and distorts our thinking.
 Sin does not let God be God but entices us to assume the role of god-ness.
 Mable was playing god.
 She was holding Biff’s sin over his head while making a mockery of the cross.
 The Father’s punishment of His Son on the cross was not enough for Mable.